-- MYTH: I believe FEMA only makes loans so I didn’t apply for help because I don’t want a loan.
+- MYTH: I didn’t apply for help because I don’t want a loan.

 FACT: FEMA only provides grants that do not have to be paid back.
 The grants may cover expenses for temporary housing, home repairs, replacement of damaged personal property and other disaster-related needs such as medical, dental or transportation costs not covered by insurance or other programs.

-- MYTH: I don’t want to apply for help because others had more damage than I had; they need the help more than I did.
+- MYTH: I don’t want to apply for help because others had more damage; they need the help more than I do.

 FACT: FEMA has enough funding to assist all eligible survivors with their disaster-related needs.